ArchLabs Linux Review (and tips)

 There is already a keybind for W-l, one of the many unmaximize ones, delete that one too.
 Now you can use super (windows key) + l to the lock the screen.

-P.S. i3lock-fancy is really a nowhere place.
+P.S. i3lock-fancy is really no surprise.

 No image viewer